 We highly recommend a couple of products that are available from Franmar Chemical that are environmentally friendly and very effective.
 The first product is called Bean-e-doo and works great for removing mastic.
 The second is Soy Gel and is very effective for the removal of old paint and urethanes.
 They are more expensive than solvents and take a little more time to work on the product (chemically, not physically), but are much more safe for you and the environment.
 If you are cleaning the garage floor before laying down a floor covering such as roll out mats or interlocking tiles, then removal of old sealers are not necessary.

 Cleaning oil stains

 The next item that needs to be addressed are any oil stains in the concrete.
 Many times a small oil stain can be cleaned with a concrete degreaser.
 For larger spills, treating it first with kitty litter, which is a natural poultice, will help to pull some of the oil out.
 Scrub it first with a degreaser to emulsify the oils in the concrete then apply the kitty litter onto the degreaser before it dries.
 Grind it in real good with the heal of your shoe and then let it sit overnight.
 Sweep it up the next day and the oil should be gone.
-For any persistent stains that just won’t go away, there are some specialty products on the market designed to work on just oil stains.
+Click here to learn more about removing oil stains.

 Removing Rust Stains